• Skip to primary navigation

 Fully cooked Yellow Split Pea Soup in the Instant Pot with a ladle inside.

-• Remove the bay leaves and taste for seasoning and add more if needed.
-Let the soup sit a minute before serving to give it time to thicken up.
+• Remove the bay leaves and taste for seasoning, and add more if needed.
+Let the soup sit for 3-5 minutes before serving to give it time to thicken up.
 If it's too thick for your taste, you can add a small amount of water or vegetable broth.

 • Browned and crumbled vegan sausage